We found four new videos of Bill that never made it to television.

 A lot of folks use a camera to capture a scene.
 Even Bill admits that’s an option.

-That’s the problem with photographs, though.
-The photo will always be just a little bit “off.”
-But even if the photo was a true representation of nature, we never paint from a photograph.
+The problem with photographs, though is that the photo will always be just a little bit “off.”
+But even if the photo was a true representation of nature, we wouldn’t want to paint it exactly as the photo shows.

 As Delacroix said, “Of course I use a camera but I never paint the product of a machine.”